The Social Sphere Model: Heuristic Influence Prediction in Evolving Networks: Introduction

 Researchers have noted that the performances of the same set of nodes differ noticeably in the simple and complex contagion (see \autoref{fig:contagionex} for an example).
 For example, Watts and Dodds \cite{ltmbehavior} found that while the former places a great deal of emphasis on influencers, the latter says away from choosing traditional influencers as initial nodes, especially when considering the relative costs (traditionally influential nodes are likely more expensive hires).

 In Section~\ref{sec:results}, and through the use of the {\it Social Sphere Model}, we observe that influence generally spreads much faster in the simple contagion model than in the complex.
-We also notice the following: \begin{itemize} \item better performance for some parameters in our modified prediction metrics and algorithms when compared to the originals (see Section~\ref{sec:background}); \item high similarity between our model's predicted influencers and the `true' future influencers in both selection and collective influence, suggesting the effectiveness of our model; and \item potential in empirical datasets for identifying influencers overlooked by a static model. \end{itemize}
+We also notice the following: \begin{itemize} \item better performance for some parameters in our modified prediction metrics and algorithms when compared to the originals (see Section~\ref{sec:background}); \item high similarity between our model's predicted influencers and the `true' future influencers in both selection and collective influence, suggesting the effectiveness of our model. \end{itemize}

 Our paper is organized as follows: in Section~\ref{sec:background}, we explore previous works around heuristic measures in link prediction and influencer identification.
 We explain the Social Sphere Model and our mathematical definition for influencers in Section~\ref{sec:ssm}.
 Our methodology is detailed in Section~\ref{sec:methods}, with evaluation methods in Section~\ref{subsec:evalmethods}, concrete contagion models in Section~\ref{subsec:contagionmodels}, and experimental setup in Section~\ref{subsec:experimentalsetup}.
-We examine our model's influence in simple and complex contagion through analysis of our algorithm's results on both empirical datasets and random graphs in Section~\ref{sec:results}.
+We examine our model's influence in simple and complex contagion through analysis of our algorithm's results on random graphs in Section~\ref{sec:results}.
 Finally, we give a summary and future directions for our research in Section~\ref{sec:conclusion}.